Adnan-Ali-007/flipkart-front-page-clone-/README.md

 # flipkart-front-page-clone-
-cuilt with css and html resposnive withoiut use of js or any framework
+built with css and html resposnive withoiut use of js or any framework